voxelstack/ceres-dev/_docs/head.md

 title: $head
 ---

-The head element `$head` lets you add children to the head.
+The `$head` element lets you add children to the head.

 {% highlight typescript %}
 $head(